Mary Ellis: Biography

 On Broadway, Ellis played the roles of street urchin and errand girl in Louis in 1921, Nerissa in the 1922 production of Merchant of Venice and The Dancer from Milan in Casanova (1923).
 She gained wider notice by creating the title role in Rudolf Friml's long-running operetta Rose-Marie in 1924.
-She played Leah in The Neighborhood Playhouse's 1925 adaptation of The Dybbuk, and her later Broadway roles included Anna in The Crown Prince (1927), Kate in a long-running revival of The Taming of the Shrew (1927–1928), The Baroness of Spangenburg 12,000 (1928) and Jennifer in Meet the Prince.
+Experiencing vocal strain after Rose Marie, she turned to drama, playing playing Leah in The Neighborhood Playhouse's 1925 adaptation of The Dybbuk.
+Her later Broadway roles included Anna in The Crown Prince (1927), Kate in a long-running revival of The Taming of the Shrew (1927–1928), The Baroness of Spangenburg 12,000 (1928) and Jennifer in Meet the Prince.
 In 1929 she acted the title role in Becky Sharp in the Players' Club adaptation of Vanity Fair, and played Laetitia in 1930 in Children of Darkness.

+In 1920, she married Louis Bernheimer; they subsequently divorced, and in 1923, she married Edwin H. Knopf, whom she divorced in 1925.
 In 1930, Ellis emigrated to England with Basil Sydney, her third husband, whom she had married in 1929.
 In London's West End, she starred in Jerome Kern's Music in the Air (1933) and went on to her best remembered roles as the heroines of three Ivor Novello operettas: Glamorous Night (1935), The Dancing Years (1939) and Arc de Triomphe (1943).
 She also starred in several films in the 1930s, including a film version of Glamorous Night in 1937.

 For most of World War II, Ellis was absent from the theatre, performing welfare work in hospitals, and from time to time giving concerts to entertain members of the armed forces.
 Returning to the stage after the war, Ellis was successful in the 1944 and 1947 British productions of Noël Coward's melodrama Point Valaine, playing a hotel keeper in a sordid, clandestine relationship with her head waiter.
 In 1948 she gave one of her most praised performances as the embittered Millie Crocker-Harris in Terence Rattigan's The Browning Version.
 In 1952 she played Volumnia in Coriolanus for the nine-month Stratford season.

 In 1954, Ellis was cast as Mrs. Erlynne in Coward's musical After the Ball, but her singing voice had deteriorated drastically, and much of her music had to be cut.
 Coward blamed her performance for the relative failure of the show.
 She appeared in the 1960 movie The 3 Worlds of Gulliver and made her last stage appearance in 1970, playing Mrs Warren in Shaw's Mrs Warren's Profession at the Yvonne Arnaud Theatre in Guildford.
 She appeared in 1993 and 1994 in two episodes of the television series Sherlock Holmes and again in 1994.

 She became a centenarian in 1997 and died at her home in Eaton Square in London on January 30, 2003, at the age of 105.